derbenoo/ts-configurable/README.md

 ## :open_mouth: Nested Properties

-For nested configuration properties, it is recommended to define a type:
+For nested configuration properties, it is recommended to define a new type for keeping type safety:

 ```ts
 import { Configurable, BaseConfig } from 'ts-configurable';